JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Heatmaps/README.md

 # heatmap.py #
-This script will create two types of heatmaps: black and white heatmaps corresponding to the number of 5´ or 3´ reads in a window and a color heatmap corresponding to the fold change between the number of 5´ or 3´ reads in a window for control and an experimental dataset.
+This script will create two types of heatmaps: black and white heatmaps corresponding to the number of 5´ or 3´ reads in a window and a color (red and blue with white as zero) heatmap corresponding to the fold change between the number of 5´ or 3´ reads in a window for control and an experimental dataset.

 # File requirements #
 The input file should be a tab delimited file that contains the start and end of 5´ or 3´ reads overlapping a chosen genomic window.
 I have posted a script that yields the genomic coordinates of 5´ and 3´ reads from an aligment bed file [here](https://github.com/JuanFSantana/DNA-and-RNA-seq-analysis-essentials/tree/main/Stranded%205%C2%B4%20and%203%C2%B4%20reads).
 This file can now be used as input for programs such as [bedtools intersect] (https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) which can determine whether two sets of genomic features overlap.